j-sieben/PIT/Doc/icu_messages.md

               other {{host} invites {guest} and # other people to his party.}}}}', p_pms_pse_id => 70,
     p_pms_description => 'Anchors used in this message are:
-    - NUM_GUESTS: Number of guests invited to the party
+    - num_guests: Number of guests invited to the party
-    - GENDER_OF_HOST: Gender of the hosting person, valid values are male|female
+    - gender_of_host: Gender of the hosting person, valid values are male|female
-    - HOST: Name of the hosting person
+    - host: Name of the hosting person
-    - GUEST: Name of the most relevant guest', p_pms_pmg_name => 'PIT');
+    - guest: Name of the most relevant guest', p_pms_pmg_name => 'PIT');

   pit_admin.create_message_package;